alejandrovpm/tips-KUL/RT_kernel_Ubuntu.md

 To find out what kernel you want, you can visit: https://www.kernel.org/.
 At the time of writing, the latest stable kernel was 4.19.
 However, there was not yet a RT patch for this kernel, so I went with 4.18.16 (the latest stable kernel apart from 4.19).

 Once you figured out what kernel you need or want, visit: https://mirrors.edge.kernel.org/pub/linux/kernel/.
-Under “v4.x/” you will find the right kernel version (the name starts with “Linux”).
+Under “v5.x/” you will find the right kernel version (the name starts with “Linux”).
 I downloaded the xz file.
 Next, go one directory back up, go to “projects” then “rt”.
-There you can find the RT patch corresponding to your kernel `patch-4.18.16-rt9.patch.xz`.
+There you can find the RT patch corresponding to your kernel `patch-5.0.21-rt16.patch.xz`.

+- Download the packages
 ```
 mkdir -p ~/kernel
 cd ~/kernel